Bond Street

 Bond Street in the West End of London links Piccadilly in the south to Oxford Street in the north.
 Since the 18th century the street has housed many prestigious and upmarket fashion retailers.
-The southern section is Old Bond Street and the longer northern section New Bond Street—a distinction not generally made in everyday usage.
+The southern section is Old Bond Street and the longer northern section New Bond Street, a distinction not generally made in everyday usage.

 The street was built on fields surrounding Clarendon House on Piccadilly, which were developed by Sir Thomas Bond.
 It was built up in the 1720s, and by the end of the 18th century was a popular place for the upper-class residents of Mayfair to socialise.
 Prestigious or expensive shops were established along the street, but it declined as a centre of social activity in the 19th century, although it held its reputation as a fashionable place for retail, and is home to the auction houses Sotheby's and Bonhams (formerly Phillips) and the department store Fenwick and jeweller Tiffany's.
-It is one of the most expensive and sought after strips of real estate in Europe.
+It is one of the most expensive and sought after strips of real estate in the world.

 Geography

-Bond Street is the only street that links Oxford Street and Piccadilly.
+Bond Street links Oxford Street and Piccadilly.
 Old Bond Street is at the southern end between Piccadilly and Burlington Gardens.
 The northern section, New Bond Street, extends to Oxford Street.
 The entire street is around 0.5 mi long.
 Many shop frontages are less than 20 ft wide.

 The nearest tube stations are Green Park on Piccadilly, and Bond Street station on Oxford Street.
 Bond Street station does not directly connect to either New or Old Bond Street.
-No buses use the street, although the C2 service crosses New Bond Street.
+No buses use the street, although the 22 service crosses New Bond Street.
 Part of New Bond Street is numbered B406 but the remainder and all of Old Bond Street is unclassified.
 New Bond Street is pedestrianised between Grafton Street and Clifford Street to prevent through traffic and to stop the road being used as a rat run.